 “Hearing loss may have a profoundly detrimental effect on older people’s physical and mental well-being, and even health care resources,” says Frank Lin, M.D., Ph.D. of the Department of Otolaryngology-Head and Neck Surgery in a recent research study. ”Our results underscore why hearing loss should not be considered an inconsequential part of aging, but an important issue for public health.”

 According to Lin, as many as 27 million Americans over age 50, including two-thirds of men and women aged 70 years and older, suffer from some form of hearing loss.

 For Carol, she finally decided she was missing too much.
 She wanted to enjoy her eight grandchildren, resume her active church life, and take family vacations.

-Carol travelled from her home in Frederick, Md., to The Johns Hopkins Hospital to meet with Lin at the Johns Hopkins Listening Center.
+Carol travelled from her home in Frederick, Md., to The Johns Hopkins Hospital to meet with Lin at the Johns Hopkins Cochlear Implant Center.

 “I was scared to death,” Carol said, “but he was extremely nice.
 For a big city hospital, they were extremely nice.
 They act like they really know you.
 They’re really in tune to you.”